DerekCCY/NSCLC-tumor-data-analysis/README.md

       * Subsequently, as our focus is to observe the expression of each cell type across different patients, we performed Z-score normalization for each row and converted the expression levels of each patient into a percentage format.
 Finally, we employed the Euclidean distance metric to calculate similarity and utilized the average linkage method for hierarchical clustering.
 We then generated a heatmap and a relationship connection plot.
 The outcomes of this analysis were visualized to provide a clearer understanding of the relationships and patterns within our data.
 This approach offers a comprehensive and detailed insight into the cell density dynamics in our study population.

+      * In our graph, we also add the metadata in row and column which can help us classify different groups of patients.

    - ## Run
       - * `cd Clustermap`
       - * `python clustermap.py`
-      - * Log normalization
+      - * Select Log normalization and Max-Min method

-   - ## Results in 'Images/Clustermap' file
+   - ## Results in 'Results/Clustermap/Normalizing' file
       - * show the expression level of immune cell and cluster them into groups